 My mother - born prematurely to a mother who was 44 and a father who had lost his first wife in childbirth - was 15 years younger than her closest sibling.
 She had taken her favorite doll on her honeymoon and had early learned that expensive presents were no substitute for love.
-Beyond that was the pressure of blending wealth and conscience, and what Mado referred to as "les problemes des gens trops riches" -- the problems of those who are too rich.
+Beyond that was the pressure of blending wealth and conscience, and what her caretaker Mado referred to as "les problemes des gens trops riches" -- the problems of those who are too rich.
 Years later, my mother's accountant told me, "I have never seen a family that could fight so hard over so little."
 Why was that, I asked.
 "Not enough hugs," he replied.

 To many, my mother appeared to do it all with ease and style.
 She once made an appointment with the bishop of the Diocese of Pennsylvania at which she explained that she understood the Christian responsibility to tithe -- but was that before or after taxes?
 Yet a few weeks before she died, as we gathered at a family business meeting, she said, weeping, "Having too much is a terrible thing."

 Then your mother would launch into a story about how her father had said never to sell Standard Oil and then we'd move on to some other issue.